Due to a gas leak, the Fremont campus will be on remote status Tuesday, March 31.

 Colorado’s concurrent enrollment program enables students to take college courses while they are still in high school.
 Classes may take place on the college campus or be taught by college-certified teachers at the high school.

 Most concurrent enrollment credits earned at PCC are guaranteed to transfer to any four-year public institution in Colorado.
 This means if a student completes enough credits to earn an associate degree while still in high school, they need only two additional years, not four, to complete a bachelor’s degree.
-In 2018-19, PCC had the privilege of serving 870 CTE students who were enrolled through their high schools.
+In 2023-24, PCC had the privilege of serving 5,379 CE students who were enrolled through their high schools.
 Look around!
 Our community’s nurses, dental hygienists, welders, auto technicians, radiologic technologists – many of them earned their degrees from PCC and many got a head start on successful careers thanks to concurrent enrollment.

 According to a recent study conducted by the Colorado Department of Higher Education in conjunction with the University of Colorado-Boulder, concurrent enrollment students: